 - adjust the text size if necessary → cctree_text_height

-- adjust the flange size to not obstruct the openings for the filament end → flange_overlap
+- if needed, adjust the flange size to not obstruct the openings for the filament end → flange_overlap

 - and that should do it.
-If the timeline didn't light up like a Christmas tree with warnings and errors, felicitations !
+If F360's timeline didn't light up like a Christmas tree with warnings and errors, felicitations !
 If not, good luck 😅

 - check the thickness of the resulting outside flange: it should be at least 2 printing-layers thick, i.e. 0.4mm.
-Otherwise it'll be too thin and break when pulled from the bed or when installed on the spool.
-If too thin, measure again your spool width and see if that can be decreased by fractions of a millimeter.
-If not, try to bump up bambu_max_spool_width, though at your own risk...
+Otherwise it'll be too thin and break at some point.
+If too thin, double check your spool width and see if cctree_spool_width can be decreased by fractions of a millimeter.
+If not, try to bump up bambu_max_spool_width, though at your own risk of the spool not fitting well in the AMS slot anymore...

 - after printing a sample, if the tabs are not grabbing the spool enough, or if they make the installation of the ring too difficult, adjust cctree_clip_overlap